wur-bioinformatics/introduction-to-bioinformatics/week4.md

 The most recent AlphaFold implementation can be summarized in three key steps that are recognizable modules linking to previous concepts and knowledge.

 The first module processes the protein sequences into so-called numeric “representations” that can be used as input for the machine learning model.
-To create these representations, first a database search is performed ({doc}`week2`).
+To create these representations, first a database search is performed ([week 2](week2)).
-Following that, two representations are created (i.e., the two paths in {numref}`w4f4`): a multiple sequence alignment (MSA – a concept introduced and used in {doc}`week2` and {doc}`week3`), which captures sequence variation; and a representation of how likely all residues interact with each other (i.e., that are close to each other in the 3D structure), in the form of a contact map.
+Following that, two representations are created (i.e., the two paths in {numref}`alphafold_approach`): a multiple sequence alignment (MSA – a concept introduced and used in [week 2](week2) and [week 3](week3)), which captures sequence variation; and a representation of how likely all residues interact with each other (i.e., that are close to each other in the 3D structure), in the form of a contact map.
 The database search is also used to find if there are any suitable “templates” in the PDB database.
-Up to 4 top templates can be chosen to serve as a starting position for the prediction models.
+Up to four top templates can be chosen to serve as a starting position for the prediction models.
 Please note that this is the first step in homology modelling as well, and that AlphaFold can make “good” predictions on a good quality multiple sequence alignment (MSA) alone; hence, there is no need for templates to be there.

 It is important to realize that AlphaFold bases itself largely on co-evolutionary information.
 Let us briefly reflect on why this is relevant for structure prediction.
-As you have realized by now, the residue position in the protein primary sequence does not reflect its final position in 3D: residues far away in the primary sequence may end up close to each other after folding and have specific interactions.
+As you may have realized by now, the residue position in the protein primary sequence does not reflect its final position in 3D: residues far away in the primary sequence may end up close to each other after folding and have specific interactions.
 The concept of co-evolution implies that if two interacting residues are important for the protein’s function, they are likely to co-evolve.
 In other words, if one of them changes into a different amino acid, the other will likely have to change as well to maintain the interaction to support the protein’s 3D structure.
 Such genomic signals can only be extracted when we compare many protein sequences with each other.
 Therefore, a deep MSA of high quality is essential for good predictions.
-During the BIF20306 course, you have learned how to create an MSA ({doc}`week2`), and how it is used for phylogenetic reconstruction ({doc}`week3`).
+During the BIF20306 course, you have learned how to create an MSA ([week 2](week2)), and how it is used for phylogenetic reconstruction ([week 3](week3)).
 Here, AlphaFold uses MSA to extract evolutionary signals and predict co-evolution of residues.
+%#% The paragraph above repeats information (MSA from week 2 and phylogeny from week 3), which is also featured in the paragraph above it.
 The second module uses the representations and aims to find restrictions in how the protein sequence folds into its 3D structure.
 This part is the actual machine learning model, and we will consider it largely as a black box.
 The model uses deep learning to learn which input features are important to predict the protein folding based on data-driven pattern recognition.